 Springalicious Annual Cardboard Classic, Steamboat, Colorado

-Steamboat hosts their massive spring celebration, Springalicious, over the first two weeks of April, when bluebird days and soft spring skiing set the stage for an exciting end to the season.
-The two weeks are full of fun, interesting activities like the the Cardboard Classic race, which involves loads of recycled boxes, creativity, and a race down the mountain.
-This event has been happening at Steamboat for 42 years, and invites locals and visitors alike to put their crafting skills to the test by building race vehicles made from cardboard.
+Steamboat hosts its massive spring celebration, Springalicious, over the first two weeks of April.
+Bluebird days and soft spring skiing set the stage for an exciting end to the season.
+The two weeks are full of fun and interesting activities, like the Cardboard Classic race, which involves loads of recycled boxes, creativity, and a race down the mountain.
+This event has been happening at Steamboat for 43 years and invites locals and visitors alike to test their crafting skills by building race vehicles made from cardboard.

 Other events during Springalicious include free concerts, the Splashdown Pond Skim, and more.